henrikbrixandersen/irssi-prowl/README.md

-``ON`` will always send Prowl notifications, ``OFF`` will turn off all Prowl notifications except for the ``/prowl`` command and ``AUTO`` will send Prowl notifications when Irssi is marked as being away.
+``ON`` will always send Prowl notifications, ``OFF`` will turn off all Prowl notifications except for the ``/prowl`` command and ``AUTO`` will only send Prowl notifications when Irssi is marked as being away.

 To assist in debugging, turn on the ``prowl_debug`` setting: